ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 And they're pretty cheap, averaging less than $100 on ebay the last time I checked.
 It'll be hard not to buy one soon.

+### TRS-80 Model 1

+Radio Shack's first computer circa 1977.
+Built around a Z80.
+Visually, it is a little more utilitarian than the other items on the list, but it can be expanded *well* beyond it's initial capacity [with the MISE](http://www.bartlettlabs.com/MISE/index.html), and turned in to a workhorse that rivals the 16-bit computers on this list in terms of functionality.

+Aside from the Model 100/Tandy-102 I'm not very familiar with the TRS-80 line, so it wasn't among my initial selections, but it looks like a viable contender.

 ------

 ## A fiction, to tie it all together